jndunhamcpp/Databricks-Achievements-SteamAPI/README.md

 ##  Setup

-1. Import the notebooks into your Databricks workspace
+1. Import the repo into Databricks.
-2. Upload the `src/` directory or install it as a workspace library
-3. Configure any required settings in `src/config/settings.py`
+2. Configure any required settings in `src/config/settings.py`.
-4. Run notebooks in order:
+3. Run notebooks in order:
    1. Bronze
    2. Silver
    3. Gold